Yemen is one of the world’s worst humanitarian crises. It is a result of the bitter civil war, starvation, and a failing economy.

 ShelterBox NZ International Disaster Relief Yemen

 The crisis in Yemen bleeds far beyond the conflict itself.
-Intense deprivation and lack of services create new and spiraling crises every year.
+Intense deprivation and lack of services create new and spiralling crises every year.

-Most displaced people have been away from home for more than 2 years, moving again and again.
+Most displaced people have been away from home for more than 2 years.
+Many people have been displaced two times or more.
+The average time of displacement is eight years.
+Some of these people are moving again and again.
 They are exhausted and extremely vulnerable.

 How is ShelterBox Helping?

-We are partnering with BCHR (Benevolence Coalition for Humanitarian Relief) to support vulnerable communities.
+We have partnered with BCHR (Benevolence Coalition for Humanitarian Relief) to support vulnerable communities in Marib.